gwastro/pycbc/docs/ahope/weekly_ahope.rst

 .. note::

-    If you are unfamiliar with ahope workflows, look through these files. pipedown.ini will look familiar if you are used to ihope workflows.
+    If you are unfamiliar with pycbc workflows, look through these files. pipedown.ini will look familiar if you are used to ihope workflows.

-* weekly_ahope.ini contains options that are used when running the ahope parts of the workflow
+* weekly_ahope.ini contains options that are used when running the pycbc.workflow parts of the workflow
 * pipedown.ini contains options that are used when running pipedown
 * inj.ini contains the parameters used when generating simulation files